ether2/bigleaf-exporter/README.md

 # bigleaf-exporter
 Prometheus exporter for Bigleaf® Networks status api

 NOTE: This is not an official Bigleaf product.
-It is simply a personal/independent project to leverage Prometheus for purposes of observability and visualization on a Grafana dashboard.
+It is simply a personal/independent project to leverage Prometheus for purposes of observability and visualization of Bigleaf devices on a Grafana dashboard.

 This container calls the Bigleaf status API and returns information across all sites and all circuits.
 It exposes prometheus metrics at http://localhost:8000/metrics